-- A. Drug absorption disorders: - Genetic defects in the "intrinsic factor" lead to impairment of vitamin B12 absorption → megaloblastic anemia. - B. Drug metabolism disorders: have genetic Variation.
+- A. Drug absorption disorders: - Genetic defects in the "intrinsic factor" lead to impairment of vitamin B12 absorption → megaloblastic anemia. - B. Drug metabolism disorders: - If a drug metabolizing enzyme is deficient, the drug will accumulate → adverse effects, which can be prevented by giving a smaller dose.

-- 1. Acatalasia: (un common). - Lack of catalase in tissues and RBCs. - H_2O_2 application \rightarrow local tissue damage. then it's hydrolyzed by cataloge. - Inherited in an autosomal recessive fashion.
+- 1. Acatalasia: - Lack of catalase in tissues and RBCs. - H_2O_2 application \rightarrow local tissue damage. - Inherited in an autosomal recessive fashion.